5 Common Misconceptions about Treating Sprained Ankles

 #2 Compressing the Ankle Tightly

+Wrapping your ankle too tightly restricts blood circulation to the injured area, interfering with healing.
+A tight compression can also damage the tissues further.
 But, wrapping the injured area loosely may allow too much movement, which prevents the ligaments from getting the support they need to recover.

 Instead, the primary purpose of compressing the ankle is to temporarily provide support for moving around.
 In other words, you don’t really need support when you are asleep unless your sprain is very severe.
+That is why doctors don’t recommend wearing the brace when you go to bed.
+Before you wrap your ankle, wash and dry it thoroughly and take your time to bind the area correctly.

 person wrapping sprained ankle while outdoors

-When wrapping the ankle, be sure it’s not too tight, but your ankle feels supported.
+When wrapping the ankle, be sure it’s not too tight but your ankle feels supported.
 Photo: Only_NewPhoto via Shutterstock

 #3 Resting the Ankle and Avoiding Walking